adswerve/universal-analytics-c/README.md

 This library provides a C interface for the Universal Analytics Measurement Protocol.

-Due to the constraints of the C language, this library's interface that differs slightly from Google's `analytics.js` implementation.
-In particular, `enum` constants are used to specify parameter fields, rather than strings (i.e. by parameter name).
-This offers some measurable efficiencies, while remaining quite readable (in our opinion).

 **NOTE** this project is reasonably feature-complete for most use-cases, covering all relevant features of the Measurement Protocol, however we still consider it _beta_.
 Please feel free to file issues for feature requests.

 # Contact